 The display is off on both devices by default, and springs to action when you raise your wrist, tap on the screen or a notification comes through.
 Due to its bigger size, reading stats and messages on the Charge 3 is definitely much easier.

 Under the hood there is little to separate the two.
 They both come with a 3 axis-accelerometer, barometric altimeter, heart rate monitor, vibration alert and pulse oximeter.
 Neither comes with a built-in GPS sensor but Charge 3 can tap into your smartphone to pick up on satellite readings.
-Vivosmart’s party trick is that it has ANT+ compatibility.
+Vivosmart’s party trick is that it has ANT+ compatibility, but only for sending HR data.
 This means that it can connect to external heart rate monitors, like chest heart rate straps.
 You won’t be able to do this with the Fitbit.

 The other advantage of Vivosmart 4 is that it will dish out pulse oximetry values on demand during the day and automatically when you’re asleep.
 We have yet to see the SpO2 sensor put to real-world use on any Fitbit device.
 Hopefully, software updates will enable this soon.
 But at the moment, the sensor is just sitting there taking up space.